ballerina-platform/ballerina-lang/docs/tutorials/passthrough-service.md

 ## Add a service

+To get started, add a service in the Ballerina Composer.

 1. To define a service in the Composer, drag the service from the tool palette to the canvas.
 You can then set the base path annotation using the `Annotations` button in the upper right corner of the service, and define any variables the service needs by clicking the `Variables` button in the upper left corner.

     ![alt text](../images/AddService.gif)